MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 lab:
   title: 'Lab: Deploying and configuring Windows Server on Azure VMs'
   module: 'Module 6: Deploying and Configuring Azure VMs'
-  description: After completing this lab, you will have deployed and configured Azure VMs running Windows Server in the manner that satisfies the Contoso, Ltd. manageability and security requirements.
+  description: 'In this lab, you author and modify ARM templates to deploy Windows Server virtual machines in Azure.
+You configure administrative access and security settings on deployed VMs, and then deprovision Azure resources.'
   duration: 90 minutes
-  level: 500
+  level: 400
   islab: true
   primarytopics:
-    - Azure
+    - Azure Resource Manager
-    - Windows
+    - Azure Virtual Machines
     - Windows Server
+    - Infrastructure as Code
 ---

 # Lab: Deploying and configuring Windows Server on Azure VMs